krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 The goal is to __discover inherent patterns__, structures, or relationships __within the input data__.
 The machine must uncover and create the groups itself, but __humans still put labels__ on the output groups.
-Common techniques include __Clustering__, Association Rule Learning , and Anomaly Detection.

-Algorithms to do association rule learning:
+Unsupervised learning involves __iterating until some objective function is minimized__.

+Examples:
+- __K-Means Clustering__ Technique: group similar data points together into clusters based on their features
+- __Association Rule Learning__: supermarket wants to understand which products are frequently bought together
   - Apriori: finds frequent itemsets by iteratively extending them, pruning infrequent ones.
   - Eclat: Uses a depth-first search and vertical data format (item → list of transactions).

-Unsupervised learning involves iterating until some objective function is minimized.

-Examples:
-- Clustering Technique: group similar data points together into clusters based on their features
-- Association Rule Learning: supermarket wants to understand which products are frequently bought together
-- Anomaly Detection: detect fraudulent credit card transactions
+- __Anomaly Detection__: detect fraudulent credit card transactions

-Unsupervised Learning examples:
-- K-Means Clustering – grouping similar customers
-- PCA (Principal Component Analysis) – reducing features for visualization
-- Autoencoders – compressing data into a lower-dimensional representation
+- __Autoencoders__ – compressing data into a lower-dimensional representation

 __Semi-supervised Learning:__